drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 ### 7. System Architecture:
 - Overview:
-The UTM Grading System will be a web-based application that allows lecturers to input, manage, and analyze grades for their courses.
-The system will be designed to be scalable and flexible, allowing for future updates and enhancements.
-The system will be built using modern web technologies and frameworks to ensure compatibility, security, and ease of maintenance.
+The KTDI Dewi Kayangan Enterprise Online System is a web-based application for managing the operations of a mini mart.
+It allows customers to browse and purchase products online, while providing the mini mart staff with tools for inventory management, order processing, and sales analysis.
 - Data Storage and Management:
-The UTM Grading System will utilize a Relational Database Management System (RDBMS) to store and manage data.
-The database will be hosted on a dedicated database server that will be accessed by the web server hosting the application.
-The database schema will be designed to optimize data retrieval and ensure data integrity.
-Data backups will be regularly performed to ensure data security.
+The system will utilize a Relational Database Management System (RDBMS) for storing and managing data.
+The database will be hosted on a dedicated database server, ensuring data integrity and security.
+Regular backups will be performed to prevent data loss.
-- The proposed system architecture for the event management system will be a web-based system built using modern technologies and frameworks.
-The system will use the following tools and technologies:
+- The proposed system architecture for the KTDI Dewi Kayangan Enterprise Online System will be a multi-tier architecture consisting of a presentation layer, application layer, and data layer as the following:

-- Programming languages: HTML, CSS, JavaScript, PHP
+- Programming languages:
+  HTML: Used for creating the structure and content of web pages.
+  CSS: Used for styling the appearance of web pages.
+  JavaScript: Used for adding interactivity and client-side functionality.
-- Frameworks: Laravel, Bootstrap
+- Frameworks:
+  Bootstrap: A front-end framework for building responsive and mobile-friendly web pages.
+  Laravel: A PHP framework for developing robust and scalable web applications.
-- Database: MySQL
+- Database:
+  MySQL: A widely-used open-source RDBMS for storing and retrieving data efficiently.
-- Server: Apache
+- Server:
+  Apache: A popular web server software that will host the application and handle HTTP requests.
-- Data Visualization: Chart.js
+- Data Visualization:
-The system will have a multi-tier architecture consisting of a presentation layer, application layer, and data layer.
-The presentation layer will be responsible for displaying the user interface and handling user interactions.
-The application layer will be responsible for implementing the business logic of the system and handling user requests.
-The data layer will be responsible for storing and managing data.
+  Chart.js: A JavaScript library for creating interactive and visually appealing charts and graphs to represent sales analysis and other data.
 - Provide a flowchart or block diagram of the system architecture.

 - Flowchart: